 Furusato Antenna Shops

-In the Ginza and Yurakucho districts, there are 15 shops that sell local products from each region in Japan.
+In the Ginza and Yurakucho districts, there are more than twenty shops that sell local products from each region in Japan.
 They cater to a Japanese clientele as much as tourists — it's almost like taking a mini-tour of Japan.
-The Kotsu Kaikan in front of Yurakucho Station houses seven shops including Hokkaido Dosanko Plaza, which sells specialties from Hokkaido .
+The Kotsu Kaikan in front of Yurakucho Station houses more than ten shops including Hokkaido Dosanko Plaza, which sells specialties from Hokkaido .
 On Ginza's main street, the Washita Shop is known for its rare Okinawan food and cosmetics.

 Mujirushi Ryohin (MUJI)

 Mujirushi Ryohin, or MUJI, as it is known to the outside world, is famous for its monochromatic simplistic designs and cheap yet high-quality home goods.
 Stop here to find items not available at its international branches.
-Its flagship Yurakucho store has 3500 meters of floor space, the largest in Eastern Japan.
-It includes a cafeteria-like restaurant where you can enjoy a quick drink or bite to eat.
+Its world's largest flagship Yurakucho store has almost 4,000 square meters of floor space.
+It includes a restaurant where you can enjoy a meal and drink.